-The study on mapping IoT innovation clusters in Europe delivers a comprehensive mapping overview of the geographical areas of IoT innovation clusters operating within the European Union, as well as their areas of specialisation.
+The study on mapping IoT innovation clusters in Europe (.pdf) delivers a comprehensive mapping overview of the geographical areas of IoT innovation clusters operating within the EU, and their areas of specialisation.

-The study identifies four fundamental classes of clusters:
+The study identifies 4 fundamental classes of clusters:

-- thematic clusters: clusters that deliver products, technologies or services related to ICT or the Internet of Things independently of their location.
-The aggregation factor may be a specific technology, technological platforms, application and/or (open source) software projects.
+- Thematic clusters: clusters that deliver products, technologies or services related to ICT or the IoT independently of their location.
+The aggregation factor may be a specific technology, technological platforms, application and/or open source software projects.